 The U.S. government has portrayed Noriega as the ultimate crooked cop -- a man who was paid millions by the Medellin drug cartel in Colombia to protect cocaine and money shipments.

-He was in U.S. custody from 1990 and was convicted of drug trafficking and other crimes.
+He was convicted of drug trafficking and other crimes in the United States.

 U.S. Secretary of State Hillary Clinton cleared the way for Noriega to be sent to France in April 2010 after he spent 20 years in a U.S. federal prison.

 "He is very tired.
 He is 77 years old and has spent 21 years in prison.
 That's a lot," Levy said Wednesday.
 "Nonetheless, he has a fighter's spirit and he is ready to face this."